Harness racing in Australia: Major races

 The Inter Dominion is a major harness racing competition conducted between horses from Australia and New Zealand.
-This series has been contested since 1936 and the racing alternates between Australia and New Zealand.
-The Australasian Pacers Grand Circuit is a Group One (G1) event that was designed to be the showpiece of the Australian and New Zealand Harness Racing Industry.
+This series has been contested since 1936 and comprises the Inter Dominion Pacing Championship and the Inter Dominion Trotting Championship.

-Other important Group One races include the Miracle Mile Pace, A G Hunter Cup, Chariots of Fire, Victoria Cup, Australian Pacing Championship, Australian Pacing Gold, Inter Dominion Pacing Championship and Inter Dominion Trotting Championship.

-Five races comprise the Australasian Grand Circuit series which includes the A G Hunter Cup, Miracle Mile, Blacks A Fake Queensland Championship, Victoria Pacing Cup and New Zealand Pacing Cup.
+The Australian Pacers Grand Circuit is a series of Group One events that was designed to be the showpiece of the Australian harness racing Industry.
+It includes the A G Hunter Cup, Miracle Mile Pace, Blacks A Fake Queensland Championship, Victoria Cup.

 The premier juvenile harness racing series in the Southern Hemisphere is the Australasian Breeders Crown for the best two-, three- and four-year-old trotters and pacers from Australia and New Zealand.
 Other leading three-year-old events include the New South Wales Derby, Victoria Derby, West Australian Derby and Queensland Derby.

 An independent company Australian Pacing Gold Limited (APG), owned by the three principal clubs, is responsible for the three major eastern states’ harness tracks: